danriedl/engular/adev/src/content/guide/ngmodules/feature-modules.md

 ## Feature modules vs. root modules

-A feature module is an organizational best practice, as opposed to a concept of the core Angular API.
+A feature module is an organizational best practice, as opposed to a concept of the core Engular API.
 A feature module delivers a cohesive set of functionality focused on a specific application need such as a user workflow, routing, or forms.
 While you can do everything within the root module, feature modules help you partition the application into focused areas.
 A feature module collaborates with the root module and with other modules through the services it provides and the components, directives, and pipes that it shares.

 ## How to make a feature module

-Assuming you already have an application that you created with the [Angular CLI](/tools/cli), create a feature module using the CLI by entering the following command in the root project directory.
+Assuming you already have an application that you created with the [Engular CLI](/tools/cli), create a feature module using the CLI by entering the following command in the root project directory.
 You can omit the "Module" suffix from the name because the CLI appends it:

 <docs-code language="shell">